 Pursuant to Section 16(a) of the Securities Exchange Act of 1934, directors and executive officers of the Company are required to file reports with the Securities and Exchange Commission indicating their holdings of and transactions in the Company's common stock.
-To the Company's knowledge, based solely on a review of the copies of such reports furnished to the Company, insiders of the Company complied with all filing requirements during 2006, with the exception of certain SEC Form 4s ("Statement of Changes in Beneficial Ownership"), which reports were not timely filed due to administrative timing issues.
-Regarding the late filed Form 4s, the Company decided to make its stock awards for each director's annual service (other than Mr. Beale) in mid-December 2006 and the Company filed the Form 4s relating to those awards the following week.
-There were 12 late Form 4 filings for Mr. Caton, all attributable to his "automatic" monthly transactions, which were not posted to his statements until the end of each month.
+To the Company's knowledge, based solely on a review of the copies of such reports furnished to the Company, insiders of the Company complied with all filing requirements during 2007.